augmented-os/augmented-os/docs/architecture/components/task_execution_service/operations/deployment.md

 ### Network Security

-* Implement network segmentation to isolate the Task Execution Layer components
+* Implement network segmentation to isolate the Task Execution Service components
 * Use private subnets for components that don't need direct external access
 * Configure security groups or network policies to restrict traffic between components
 * Implement a Web Application Firewall (WAF) for public-facing APIs